Separate but Together: Unsupervised Federated Learning for Speech Enhancement from Non-IID Data: Introduction

 \section{Introduction}

 Recent advances in deep learning have enabled the development of neural network architectures capable of separating individual sound sources from mixtures of sounds with high fidelity.
 Discriminative separation models with supervised training have obtained state-of-the-art performance on multiple tasks such as music separation \cite{takahashi2020d3netMusicSeparationSOTA}, speech separation \cite{nachmani2020voiceUknownNumberOfSpeakers, subakan2020attentionSeparation} and speech enhancement \cite{wang2020complexSpectralMappingSpeechEnhancementRobustASR, Isik2020PoCONetSpeechEnhacement}.
 However, gathering clean source waveforms to perform supervised training under various domains can be cumbersome or even impossible.
 Other works have focused on less supervised approaches by leveraging contrastive learning \cite{sivaraman2021personalizedSpeechEnhancement} or using weak labels containing sound-class information \cite{pishdadian2020findingSeparationWeakLabels, kong2021speechEnhancementWeakLabels}.
 Moreover, unsupervised approaches using spatial information from multiple microphones \cite{tzinis2019unsupervised,seetharaman2019bootstrapping,drude2019unsupervised} and visual cues \cite{gao2019co} have also shown promising results.
 Mixture invariant training (MixIT) has shown great potential for single-channel sound separation and speech enhancement by training on synthetic mixtures of mixtures \cite{wisdom2020MixIT}.
-Despite that these works lessen the reliance on supervised data, they still require that the audio data have to be consolidated on a single device and train in an IID fashion.
+Despite that these works lessen the reliance on supervised data, they still require huge consolidated audio data collections being available for IID training on a single device.